JieHuiKoo/MonteCarloLocalisation/README.md

 Scripting was done in Lua, a high-level programming language, with great API support by CoppeliaSim.

 ## Desired outcome
 The robot will navigate throughout the map utilising waypoint navigation.
 This will be achieved using the Monte Carlo Localisation algorithm with the use of a depth sensor.
-By localising and predicting its own pose, the robot will adapt and tweak its motion to achieve precision.
+By predicting its own pose, the robot will adapt and tweak its motion to achieve precision.

 ## Implementation
 1) Robot will generate a pool of 100 possible future poses after it completes its motion.
 This is done based purely on odometry and gaussian noise